fieldtrip/website/development/switch_from_spm2_to_spm8.md

 # Switch from SPM2 to SPM8

 It would be nice to get rid of the spm2 dependency and switch to spm8 instead.
-The following fieldtrip functions depend on spm
+The following FieldTrip functions depend on spm

     jansch@mentat001> grep -l spm_ *.m private/*.m fileio/*.m forward/*.m inverse/*.m
     ft_volumedownsample.m